Colours, Community & Chemistry was a 17-week exhibition at the People’s History Museum on the Salford-Manchester border in Northwest England.

 Final event: craft, vintage textiles and socialising

-William Grundy speaking, Exploding colours at ICI
+William Grundy recorded: Exploding colours at ICI

 Hazel Blears, MP for Salford Eccles and previously Secretary of State, made a short film especially for the exhibition.

 Eve McPhee gave valuable advice at the very beginning, for which we are grateful.
 Nigel Barlow graciously tweeted, and managed the social media.

 It took us two days to set up the exhibition in the Community Gallery at the People’s History Museum.